 But we’ll get back to the steak in a minute.
 Let’s talk about what to serve it with.
-This would be delicious followed by my green salad topped with Dijon mustard dressing, which is being featured over at Queen Latifah’s website.
+This would be delicious followed by my green salad topped with Dijon mustard dressing, which is being featured over at Queen Latifah’s website (which is now defunct).
 And it would be great served with a warm blue cheese sauce and a slice of bread.

 For the sauce?
 Take 2 Tablespoons of blue cheese

 and 2 Tablespoons of sour cream.
 Microwave for 45 seconds ( a minute at most).

 Your steak should only cook on one side for 2-3 minutes if it’s this thick.
 And the other side only gets about 1-2 minutes.

 (Sorry that the picture is blurry.
 I’m blaming it on the steam).

 Put that bad boy on a plate and cover it with your blue cheese sauce.